zextras/tech-doc/source/carbonio/videoserver.rst

-.. note:: Regardless if the recording is terminated by the person who started it or not, a copy of the recording will always be saved in the |files| account of who started the recording.
+.. note:: Regardless if the recording is terminated by the person who started it or not, a copy of the recording will always be saved in the |file| account of who started the recording.

 This functionality is provided by a specific package, called ``carbonio-videoserver-recorder``, that **must be installed together**